TuShArBhArDwA/Coursera-Mastering-Programming-with-MATLAB/README.md

 - A toolbar for different functionalities

 #### How to run the program?

 - If you have MATLAB installed, open MATLAB and run the file `MyCovid19App.mlapp`
 - If you do not have MATLAB installed and use Windows on your machine, run the standalone executable `MyCovid19App.exe`

 ---

 ### Contact

-If you have any question or suggestion, feel free to contact me at huaming.huang.tw@gmail.com.
+If you’d like to connect, feel free to reach out — [Click here](https://minianonlink.vercel.app/tusharbhardwaj).
 Contributions are also welcomed.
-Please open a [pull-request](https://github.com/huaminghuangtw/Coursera-Mastering-Programming-with-MATLAB/compare) or an [issue](https://github.com/huaminghuangtw/Coursera-Mastering-Programming-with-MATLAB/issues/new) in this repository.
+Please open a [pull-request](https://github.com/TuShArBhArDwA/Coursera-Mastering-Programming-with-MATLAB/compare) or an [issue](https://github.com/TuShArBhArDwA/Coursera-Mastering-Programming-with-MATLAB/issues/new) in this repository.